shariq1989/cookbook/content/recipe/Crispy_Sichuan_Chicken.md

 #### INGREDIENTS

-* ⅓ Cup Soy Sauce
+* ⅓ cup Soy Sauce
-* 3 Tbsp.
-Rice Wine Vinegar
+* 3 tbsp Rice Wine Vinegar
-* 4 Tbsp.
-White Sugar, divided
+* 4 tbsp White Sugar, divided
-* 2 Large Eggs Whites, lightly beaten
+* 2 large Eggs Whites, lightly beaten
-* 2 Lbs.
-Chicken Thighs, skinless and cut into 1 in. pieces
+* 2 lb Chicken Thighs, skinless and cut into 1 in. pieces
-* 2 Cups Corn Starch
+* 2 cup Corn Starch
-* ½ Cup Sichuan Peppers, toasted and finely ground
+* ½ cup Sichuan Peppers, toasted and finely ground
-* 2 Tsp.
-Kosher Salt
+* 2 tsp Kosher Salt
-* 2 Qts.
-Peanut Oil
+* 2 qt Peanut Oil
 * 8 Scallion, thinly sliced at an angle
-* 1 Cup Cilantro Leaves, chopped
+* 1 cup Cilantro Leaves, chopped
-* 6 Tbsp.
-Sichuan Oil
+* 6 tbsp Sichuan Oil
-* 1 Tbsp.
-Sichuan Seasoning Salt
+* 1 tbsp Sichuan Seasoning Salt

 #### DIRECTIONS
-1. In a large bowl, combine soy sauce, vinegar, 2 Tbsp. sugar, and the egg whites.
+1. In a large bowl, combine soy sauce, vinegar, 2 tbsp sugar, and the egg whites.
 Stir until sugar dissolves.
 2. Add chicken to the mixture and stir to coat, cover and let marinate for 20-30 min.
 3. Meanwhile, set a wire rack in a rimmed baking sheet.
-4. In a large bowl, stir together 2 Tbsp. sugar, cornstarch, sichuan peppers, and salt.
+4. In a large bowl, stir together 2 tbsp sugar, cornstarch, sichuan peppers, and salt.
 5. Drain chicken in a colander.
 6. Add ⅓ of the chicken to the cornstarch and toss to coat completely, pressing the pieces into the mixture.
 7. Transfer coated chicken to a mesh strainer and shake to remove excess cornstarch.
 Transfer to the prepared rack in a single layer and repeat with the remaining chicken and cornstarch mixture.